Draft General Plan 2045 Vision Statement

 General Plan Scoping Sessions

 The General Scope is an outline document for the required and desired topics that the plan will touch on.
-The Planning Commission will review and draft an outline for City Council presentation.
-Below are the presentations and topics that are covered in each session.
+The Planning Commission hosted three scoping session to discuss various topics that could be and are required to be included in the General Plan.
+Recordings of the meetings can be found in our live-stream archive.

 General Plan Steering Committee